In Brief

 This is why the autonomy illusion is so dangerous.
 It is claiming that you caused the very thing — faith itself — that Scripture says is a gift from God.
 And in claiming credit for faith, you are making faith a work.
 And what is a work cannot be grace.

 Test it in your own interior life.
 When have you ever spontaneously generated an affection?
-Try right now to summon, by sheer conscious will, a genuine desire to pray for forty minutes tonight.
-Not the decision to pray — the actual wanting.
+Try to summon, by sheer conscious will, a genuine desire to pray for forty unbroken minutes — the actual wanting, not the decision.
 Watch how it refuses to come.
 You cannot will yourself to love a piece of music you find boring.
 You cannot will yourself to feel hungry after a big meal.
 You cannot will yourself to cry at something that does not move you.
 Your consciousness has a steering wheel, but the steering wheel is connected to a drivetrain you did not build, pointed toward destinations your deeper desires have already selected.
 If you cannot freely manufacture a craving for prayer by pure conscious choice, what on earth makes you believe you manufactured the most costly craving in the universe — the hunger for a holy God who would expose every hidden corner of your heart?
 That craving did not come from the steering wheel.
 It came from the engineer who laid the road.

 What Scripture Said First